mohamed682004/Cellula_Hotel/README.md

 - Explore other machine learning algorithms for comparative analysis.
 - Implement more comprehensive data visualizations to explore booking trends and cancellation factors.
 - Consider deploying the app to a production environment for broader use.

+---

+This README now fully incorporates the details of the interactive dashboard and how it fits into the overall hotel booking cancellation prediction application.
+Let me know if you need any additional modifications!